-Holding Redlich is a leading provider of innovative, high quality and responsive legal advice and solutions to the Australian telecommunications sector
+Holding Redlich is a leading provider of innovative, high quality and responsive legal advice and solutions to the Australian technology, telecommunications and media sectors.

 The communications sector, encompassing telecommunications, media and digital technologies, is constantly evolving and changing.

 In Australia, we are witnessing the rapid merging of content and telecommunications technologies, the emergence of online platforms opening up a global marketplace and the ever increasing availability of over-the-top (OTT) services.
 Australians have embraced these changes with enthusiasm.

 This evolution creates exciting opportunities to innovate business models, provide differentiated products, access new markets and enhance customer service.
 But it also brings with it risks.
 Businesses need knowledgeable and commercially astute lawyers to work with them to stay ahead in this complex environment and to assist them in overcoming obstacles – providing cutting edge advice, guidance and solutions across a broad range of areas, including regulatory and competition law advice, M&A, JV and strategic partnership structuring and negotiations, data protection, privacy and cybersecurity advice, protection of intellectual property and dispute resolution.

 At Holding Redlich we combine our knowledge of the law with our experience of the Australian regulatory environment, our relationships with Government agencies and regulators and our commercial acumen to assist our clients.
 We are experienced in advising all types of businesses in the communications sector, from start-ups to well established companies, recognising the different needs of each business.

 We have decades of experience in advising advertising agencies and marketing consultancies of all sizes, including Australia’s largest advertising and communications group Clemenger BBDO, on every aspect of their business.